Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Synchrotron emission and polarization degree

 \section{Synchrotron emission and polarization degree}

-In the present work we model any synchrotron emission source in the simplest possible way: a cubic box of plasma with a (constant) main magnetic field $\bm{B}_0$ embedded in an evolving turbulent plasma, filled by a power law of emitting electrons, leading to an emissivity $j_\nu\propto\nu^{-\alpha}$, and here we assume $\alpha=0.6$.
-The recipes for computing synthetic synchrotron emission and polarization properties on top of (ideal) relativistic MHD simulations were given and explained in \cite{DelZanna2006}, where Doppler boosting and relativistic transformation rules from the frame comoving locally with the fluid to that of the observer were taken into account.
-After integrating along the line of sight (LOS) one is able to obtain maps in the plane of the sky of the intensity $I$, of the Stokes parameters $Q$ and $U$ ($V=0$ for linear polarization).
-Then, the quantity \be \Pi = \frac{\sqrt{Q^2 + U^2}}{I}, \ee is the linear degree of polarization, that if integrated over the plane of the sky provides a mean PD value.
-For sake of simplicity only two limiting cases will be considered here: \begin{itemize} \item guide field parallel to LOS ($\bm{B}_0 \parallel \bm{n}$).
+In the present work, we model any synchrotron emission source in the simplest possible way: a cubic box of plasma with a (constant) main magnetic field, $\bm{B}_0$, embedded in an evolving turbulent plasma, filled by a power law of emitting electrons, leading to an emissivity of the form $j_\nu\propto\nu^{-\alpha}$ (here we assume $\alpha=0.6$).
+The recipes for computing synthetic synchrotron emission and polarization properties on top of (ideal) relativistic MHD simulations were given and explained in \cite{DelZanna2006}, in which Doppler boosting and relativistic transformation rules from the frame comoving locally with the fluid to that of the observer were taken into account.
+After integrating along the LOS one is able to obtain maps in the plane of the sky of the intensity $I$, of the Stokes parameters $Q$ and $U$ ($V=0$ for linear polarization).
+Then, the quantity \be \Pi = \frac{\sqrt{Q^2 + U^2}}{I}, \ee is the linear degree of polarization.
+If integrated over the plane of the sky, it provides the PD value.
+For the sake of simplicity, only two limiting cases are considered here: \begin{itemize} \item guide field parallel to LOS ($\bm{B}_0 \parallel \bm{n}$).
 When $\bm{B}_0$ is along the LOS, we expect a weak polarized intensity and PD.
 The limiting case for very small fluctuations is that of a complete unpolarized emission with $\Pi=0$. \item guide field perpendicular to LOS ($\bm{B}_0 \perp \bm{n}$).
 When $\bm{B}_0$ is in the plane of the sky we expect a stronger polarized intensity and a higher PD.
-If the magnetic field was uniform one should obviously expect to find $\Pi = \Pi_\mathrm{max}\simeq 70\%$.
+If the magnetic field is uniform, one should obviously expect to find $\Pi = \Pi_\mathrm{max}\simeq 70\%$.

 \end{itemize}